Sign up for our free Newsletter stuffed full of ideas, competitions and offers.

 My 5-year-old daughter and I were looking for something easy and fun to do for Halloween to decorate the house.
 Here’s what we did to make a Halloween candle holder.

-You Might Also Like 10 Fun Halloween Crafts for Kids
+You May Also Enjoy 10 Fun Halloween Crafts for Kids

 #1.
 Collect Glass Jars

 We started collecting glass jars a few weeks before Halloween.
 I tried to make sure I had different widths and heights to make the collection interesting.
 Anything like a jam jar, mustard jar or similar is perfect.

 I ran them through the dishwasher to get the jars really clean and removed the labels and lids as we didn’t need them.

 Once we had our jar collection clean and ready, it was time to organise some orange and green paint with some paint brushes.
 I used poster paints which are available in any art shop.

 Small bowls for the different coloured paints is good for smaller people to paint as you can lean the paintbrushes on the bowls.